 Aluminum is the earth’s third most abundant element and single most abundant metal.
 Since its discovery, the challenge for aluminum has been how to efficiently mine and refine the metal.
 Not until the late 1880’s with the invention of the Hall-Heroult electrolytic process was large scale production of metallic aluminum possible.
 Today, with its light weight, workability, corrosion resistance, and recyclability aluminum has become a facet of everyday life.
+We specialize in aluminum polishing of parts to improve performance and aesthetics.

 With a weight roughly a third of steel, it is the one characteristic most widely associated with aluminum.
 Aviation, automotive, aerospace, electronics, construction materials, medical device and many other industries rely on aluminum for structural requirements.
 The ability to reduce weight and save energy are two of the main factors engineers need to consider in almost every product they design.